A Remembrance Video of Mattie

 Quote of the day: A river cuts through rock not because of its power but because of its persistence. ~ James Watkins

 After I dropped my dad off at his memory care center, I came home and was determined to call my health insurer!
 If you have been following along in my Prolia saga, then you will recall I was due to get this shot in March!
 We are now at the end of May, and I have still NOT been approved for this drug.
 I am supposed to get it every six months.
 Here is the kicker, this same health insurer covered this drug for me over the last two years.
-I was on my husband's insurance plan, but this January 2025, I got off that plan and purchased my own health insurance (with the same insurer)!
+But this January 2025, I got off a different health plan and purchased my own health insurance (with the same insurer)!
 That change was enough to cause chaos.

 The insurer is denying me the drug until they get more data from my doctor.
 That should be easy enough no?
 NO!
 My doctor's office has been faxing an appeal letter on my behalf to the insurer, on a weekly basis since March!
 After each submission, the doctor's office calls the insurer, only to find out that the fax was never received.
 I have been dealing with this fiasco for two months.
 At this point, I am ready to blow.
 Today I decided after being told once again to fax the appeal, I made a formal complaint to my health insurer, both in writing and over the phone.
 How on earth can you tell a patient and doctor to submit documentation by fax, if the fax system is clearly not effectively working?
 Literally no one will answer this question, nor will anyone reach out directly to my doctor's office to process the appeal.